-If possible, contact customers who have already been attended.
-When accessing the portfolio of the company or the bio of the interpreter, it is a good idea to ask who has been well attended, the quality of the work, if the interpreters were punctual and knew the subject well.
+If possible, contact customers who have already used our services.
+When accessing the portfolio of the company or the bio of the interpreter, it is a good idea to verify who was well attended, quality of the work, if the interpreters were punctual and knew the subject well.

 Search for videos about the company.
 Not institutional videos, but natural videos.
-For example, our Interpreter Vivian does a consecutive translation job for a coaching event and is it available to watch on a YouTube video.
+For example, our Interpreter Vivian does a consecutive translation job for a coaching event and is it available to watch on YouTube.

 The choice of the interpreter should not depend on the lowest fees

 After the research stage comes the stage of requesting estimates and making contacts.
 In this step you will receive several different quotes.
 It is at this stage that you should not fall into the trap of paying too much, nor fall for those who offer fees way below the market price, but in return offer low quality service.

 What should be evaluated is the cost x benefit.
 Armed with all the research you have undertaken, it is time to evaluate the estimates you have received.
 Be wary of very cheap quotes, because in this business, cheap is usually synonymous with low quality.

 How much does it cost to hire a translator?

 According to the National Union of Translators (SINTRA), for up to 6 hours of work with 2 interpreters, the investment for each professional is on average in between R$ 1,800.00 and R$ 2.000,00 Brazilian reals.
 In general, additional hours are charged at 25% of this amount, for each additional hour, per interpreter.
 The price for simultaneous translation services or accompanying interpreters in Brazil depends on the place, subject, time, duration, among other factors.